 Helena offers residents and visitors a variety of leisure opportunities including bicycling, boating, hiking trails, swimming and tennis.
 Play golf or take golf lessons at the municipal golf course.
 Whatever is your pleasure Helena is the place to visit.

 Join the local bicycle club or ride alone with family and friends on one of the many trails in Helena.
-Visit or contact any of the local sporting goods stores for more information about bicycles and areas to ride.
+Visit the links to the left for more information about bicycles and areas to ride.

 Skate a 10,000-square-foot, Alltec-designed skate park that features quarter pipe corners with flat bank hips, two different gaps with ledges, a pyramid with a square tube rail, and five benches.
 One of the benches has a curved edge, one is sloping, another has a step at the top, and yet another has a rail that is two feet high.
 Use of the park is free to everyone.